Skip to content

 Here is the thing nobody tells you before you call.
 There is no single price for upholstery cleaning, and there is not supposed to be.
 A sofa is not a flat surface like carpet.
 It has cushions, seams, piping, arms, and a back, and every one of those parts changes how long the job takes.
 So instead of one number, you get ranges, and the smart move is to understand what pushes your specific piece toward the low end or the high end before anyone shows up.

 This is the guide I wish more homeowners had.
-Real Bay Area numbers, what actually drives them, and the one timing trick that quietly saves you the most money.
+Real Bay Area numbers, what actually drives them, and the one timing trick that saves you the most money.

 What It Costs, Fast